data-8/textbook/chapters/02/4/randomization.md

 under the new name OPORTUNIDADES, as an investment in a healthy and well educated population.

+**Benefits of Randomization**

+In the terminology that we have developed, John Snow conducted an observational study, not a randomized experiment.
+But he called his study a “grand experiment” because, as he wrote, “No fewer than three hundred thousand people … were divided into two groups without their choice, and in most cases, without their knowledge …”

+Studies such as Snow’s are sometimes called “natural experiments.”
+However, true randomization does not simply mean that the treatment and control groups are selected “without their choice.”
+Randomization has to be carried out very carefully, following the laws of probability.

+The method of randomization can be as simple as tossing a coin.
+It may also be quite a bit more complex.
+But every method of randomization consists of a sequence of carefully defined steps that allow chances to be specified mathematically.
+This has two important consequences.

+1. It allows us to account—mathematically—for the possibility that randomization produces treatment and control groups that are quite different from each other.

+2. It allows us to make precise mathematical statements about differences between the treatment and control groups.
+This in turn helps us make justifiable conclusions about whether the treatment has any effect.

+**What if you can't randomize?**

 In some situations it might not be possible to carry out a randomized controlled experiment, even when the aim is to investigate causality.
 For example, suppose